stites/stites.io/_posts/2017-05-06-multi-step-bootstrapping.md

 behavioral policy.
 Then we can weight each sample by `for all k . product $ pi(A|S) / mu(A|S)`.
 That said, we aren't really following a behavioral policy, just using it for more informed updates.
 We can do better.
-This is where Q(σ) comes in
+This is where Q(σ) comes in.

 > Note: If you are worried about the computational efficiency of
 > the off-policy evaluation, you should note that it is probably